 - Mizuta Mazahide

 Spring.
 The sky takes a long-awaited exhale.
 Deep within the earth, parched pockets of air soak up thick raindrops like a sponge.
 Bacterial communities hum in delight, giddy with hydration.
 Ripples form on the creek and grow into roving bubbles, exploratory entities snuffed out when the next fat plump lands on their skin.

 I inhale the landscape.
 A sprig of roadside rosemary rolls oily between my thumb and forefinger, satin eloquence, whiffs of sticky sweet sagebrush lingering in my nostrils, the nibbled freshness of hierba buena leaves between my teeth.
 I pass a bay tree on my right but keep going, saving the papery firmness of its leaves to be crumpled into pungent halves and quarters upon my return, ready for tonight’s soup.
 Quivering grasses.
 Clumps of ladybugs thick like fists.
-White-starred flowers leap from Indian lettuces like dancers by my feet, nature’s stop motion art whirling out of green saucers.
-Further up the hill, modest lilac bonnets of wild peas cunningly distract from the plant’s creeping vines as it works itself foxy and unseen up the forest’s stalks and stems, fixing nitrogen, sewing an ecosystem.
+At my feet, white-starred flowers leap from Indian lettuces like dancers, nature’s stop-motion art whirling green saucers.
+Further up the hill, modest lilac bonnets of wild peas cunningly distract from creeping vines as it works itself foxy and unseen up the forest’s stalks and stems, fixing nitrogen, sewing an ecosystem.

 The landscape inhales me.
 A prolonged in-breath, months wide, each dawn a new trail, each crepuscular wandering a new seeing.
 Beings unfold.
 They tug at my hair while I gaze down transfixed at pygmy forests of clover, wild lily and parsley.
 I let them in.
 Branded upon my left thumb, a rite of passage — the faint trace of poison oak.